ZahBenjamin/grokking_ruby/README.md

 Work from the Grokking Alogrithm book.
-The book is written in Python, but I am learning Ruby so I will likely have documents both in Python and Ruby.
+The book is written in Python, but as I am studying Ruby not Python I am solving the algorithm in Ruby in place of Python.